Ford 7.3L Powerstroke Difficult Cold Start

-Several things could be causing a difficult cold start for your International Semi:
+Problem: Several things could be causing difficult cold start problems for your 7.3 Powerstroke:

-Your International engine uses a HEUI style injection system to pressurize your fuel to several thousand psi entering the combustion chamber.
+Your Powerstroke engine uses a HEUI style injection system to pressurize the fuel entering the combustion chamber.
 It does this with a complex, hydraulically actuated injector.
 What hydraulic oil do they use?
 The very same that lubricates your engine.
 When this oil gets too hot and burns, it leaves a varnish-like material in the injectors, making them stick when cold (what we call “stiction”).
 Treating the engine with the Stiction Eliminator and running it for one full oil change interval should eliminate the problem.